Best Labor Day 2023 coffee and espresso maker deals

 - Offers six cup size options.

-- Comes with a 37 ox water reservoir so that you can make several cups without having to add more water.
+- Comes with a 37-ounce water reservoir so that you can make several cups without having to add more water.

 Related content from CBS Essentials